robtweed/node-mwire/README.md

 So, for example, to create an M/DB Appliance using Amazon EC2:

-- Start up a Ubuntu Lucid (10.10) instance, eg use ami-508c7839 for a 32-bit server version
+- Start up a Ubuntu Lucid (10.10) instance, eg use ami-508c7839 for a 32-bit server version, or ami-548c783d for a 64-bit server version.

 **32-bit Ubuntu:**